Gustavo Bermúdez: Personal life

 Gustavo Bermúdez and Andrea González met in 1983 when he was 19 years old and she 18 years old.
 In the year 1989, Gustavo Bermúdez married Andrea González, a teacher.
 The couple divorced in the year 2011.
 On September 25, 1991, the couple's first child, a girl, was born whom, they called Camila Bermúdez González.
 On October 21, 2000, the couple's second child, a girl, was born whom, they called Manuela Bermúdez González.

-Since 2020, Gustavo Bermúdez is in a relationship with the actress and television presenter, Verónica Varano.
+Since 2020, Bermúdez has been in a relationship with the actress and television presenter Verónica Varano.